UIM-Showdown/uim-showdown-discord-bot/README.md

 To add a new command to the bot, do the following:

 * If there is not already an appropriate submission method in BackendClient, add one.
 It must send the appropriate REST request to the backend to create the submission.
 * Add a function to the ShowdownBot's registerCommands() method annotated with @self.bot.tree.command to define the command and input validation logic.
-It must call a submission method in self.backendClient, call self.createSubmission(), and then send a message back to confirm the action.
+It must call a submission method in self.backendClient, call self.sendSubmissionToQueue(), and then send a message back to confirm the action.
 * To register the command in the Discord server, run the bot with the --updatecommands flag: `py -3 ./showdownrunner.py --updatecommands`
   * Try to avoid spamming command updates; Discord will rate-limit the bot if it receives too many update requests.
   * This is not necessary for changes to the code within a command; it is only needed when adding a new command, or changing the syntax of a command (i.e. what parameters it takes)